 - 46.3 The appeal shall be reviewed by a Dispute Committee.
-The Dispute Committee shall be comprised of the original city team members that participated in the procurement process, Chief Administrative Officer, Director of Finance and Economic Development and the Manager of Supply. - 46.4 The matter will be considered closed after the Dispute Committee's decision.
+The Dispute Committee shall be comprised of the original city team members that participated in the procurement process, Chief Administrative Officer, Treasurer and the Manager of Supply. - 46.4 The matter will be considered closed after the Dispute Committee's decision.

-47. LITIGATION AND BIDDERS
+47 LITIGATION AND BIDDERS